ropensci/roweb3/content/blog/2024-02-23-ropensci-news-digest-february-2024/index.md

 The following  package recently became a part of our software suite, or were recently reviewed again:

 + [fluidsynth](https://docs.ropensci.org/fluidsynth), developed by Jeroen Ooms: Bindings to libfluidsynth to parse and synthesize MIDI files.
 It can read MIDI into a data frame, play it on the local audio device, or convert into an audio file.
+It is available on [CRAN]( https://CRAN.R-project.org/package=fluidsynth).

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).